 The logic of faith in G (the religious logic in G) is a particular case of a certain non-standard doxastic logic (derived from the Greek doxa, denoting a common faith, or from the Latin, denoting an opinion), i.e. a logic of the notion ‘to faith’, specifically the notion of ‘to faith that’ in the sense of ‘profess’, ‘acknowledge that’.
 The well-known doxastic logics are logics of this most general notion of belief ( i.e. ‘conviction’).
 I am not aware of doxastic logics relating to the other notions of belief, i.e. logics LF of faith and logics LF(God) of the religious faith in God.
 Nevertheless, their formalization can be modeled on a common doxastic logic.
 The axioms of logic LF(G) of the faith in G or LF(God) are the axioms of some well-known system of doxastic logic LB of belief, as well as axioms saying something about G or, applicably, about God and the dogmas of faith.
 The notions discussed earlier, which are subordinate to the notion ‘to faith that’, that is the notion ‘to faith in G’ (the notion of faith in sense 2)) and the notion ‘to faith/to trust G’ (the notion of faith in sense 3)), where G denotes God, can be defined with the help of the primitive notion ‘to faith that’.
 If we do not specify precisely who or what G is, then the logic LF(G) will have a more general character than the logic LF(God).

 The specific laws of the more detailed logic of faith, that is LF(G) or logic LF(God), must characterize the basic relations between all the above-mentioned notions of faith.
 The logic LF(God) of a revealed religion is then a specific case of the logic of faith in God-Absolute, in a philosophers’ God.
 Such a refined logic LF incorporates all the axioms of the common doxastic logic LF for the notion ‘to faith that’, as well as the specific definitions characterizing the notions ‘to faith in G’ (‘to faith in God’) and ‘to faith/to trust G’ (‘to trust God’).
 The notion of trust is connected with the acceptance of sentences (truths) announced or given by G (in particular by God).
-We collect the sentences into the set redo(G) (Credo (God)).
+We collect the sentences into the set credo(G) (Credo (God)).

 4. SOME LOGICS OF FAITH